alan-turing-institute/data-safe-haven/secure_research_enviroment/azure-runbooks/sre_build_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Change to the `secure_research_environment/sre_deploy_scripts/08_apply_network_configuration/` directory of the Safe Haven repository
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run the `./Apply_Network_Configuration.ps1` script, providing the DSG ID when prompted
+- Run the `./Apply_Network_Configuration.ps1` script, providing the SRE ID when prompted

-## 09. Unpeering DSG and package mirror networks
+## 09. Unpeering SRE and package mirror networks
-The `Apply_Network_Configuration.ps1` script in section 8 now ensures that the DSG is peered to the correct mirror network by running `secure_research_environment/sre_deploy_scripts/09_mirror_peerings/Configure_Mirror_Peering.ps1` as part of its execution.
+The `Apply_Network_Configuration.ps1` script in section 8 now ensures that the SRE is peered to the correct mirror network by running `secure_research_environment/sre_deploy_scripts/09_mirror_peerings/Configure_Mirror_Peering.ps1` as part of its execution.

-**==THESE SCRIPTS SHOULD NOT BE MANUALLY RUN WHEN DEPLOYING A DSG OR UPDATING ITS CONFIGURATION==** However, if you need to unpeer the mirror networks for some reason (e.g. while preparing a DSG subscription for re-use), you can run the unpeering script separately as described below.
+**==THESE SCRIPTS SHOULD NOT BE MANUALLY RUN WHEN DEPLOYING A SRE OR UPDATING ITS CONFIGURATION==** However, if you need to unpeer the mirror networks for some reason (e.g. while preparing a DSG subscription for re-use), you can run the unpeering script separately as described below.
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Change to the `secure_research_environment/sre_deploy_scripts/09_mirror_peerings/internal/` directory of the Safe Haven repository